h5bp/html5please/readme.md

 To do
 ------
-1. Make this list a JSON?
+1. Make this list a JSON.
+So, we can link directly to MDN and the Github wiki.
 2. Get used by stats from caniuse.com
 3. Fix the filters to work simultaneously.
-4. Add more info for each "feature" (e.g. selectors should list all selectors, possibly accessed with a "view more" or smthing).
+4. Add more info for each "feature" (e.g. selectors should list all selectors, possibly accessed with a "view more" or smthing) and link to MDN.
 5. Link to Paul Irish's post on responsible polyfilling.
 6. Link each recommendation to a "more details" page in the wiki (thnx @necolas).

 Context
 ------